 Flu-Flu arrows are always the best choice when shots are to be taken at squirrels above ground level.
-However, even with their use, you must exercise caution regarding your surroundings at all times.
+However, even with their use, you must always exercise caution regarding your surroundings.

-Additionally, several small game heads will work adequately for squirrel, with judo and blunt tips being among the most popular options.
+Additionally, several small game heads will work adequately for squirrels, with judo and blunt tips among the most popular options.

-Rabbit hunting is an extremely enjoyable small game hunting pursuit, due in large part to the fast-paced action that is often rendered during such a hunt, and the need for stealth when stalking this wary species.
+Rabbit hunting is an extremely enjoyable small-game hunting pursuit, largely due to the fast-paced action often rendered during such a hunt, and the need for stealth when stalking this wary species.

-When bowhunting for rabbits, a hunter’s choice in arrows varies greatly and is typically based more on personal preference, as opposed to a matter of functionality.
-The decision regarding arrow points is also one of personal preferences.
+When bowhunting for rabbits, a hunter’s choice of arrows varies greatly and is typically based more on personal preference than functionality.
+The decision regarding arrow points is also one of personal preference.

 However, judo, bludgeon, and blunt tips consistently rank among the highest favored points for rabbit hunting.

 Grouse hunting is another worthwhile endeavor for any bowhunter, which can easily lead to hours of fun while afield.
 These resilient birds are known to reside in thick brush, and when they are startled, grouse will fly to a treetop roost site.
 This is where bowhunters are given their opportunity at success.

 As a grouse perches on a roost, a hunter can position himself or herself for a shot.
 Because an exceptional number of airborne shots are to be expected, the use of flu flu arrows is highly advised.

 Many hunters find that a judo or bird point is perfect for executing lethal shots on grouse.